TophatSynth/medic_backup/Case Studies/Case Study Muneeb Khan Notes.md

 “Come quickly!
 Something’s wrong with Muneeb!” shouts Muneeb’s friend Mark.
 You look over and see Muneeb in a high-backed chair, slumped at an awkward angle.
 He is very still.
 - "Slumped at an awkward angle" and very still in a high backed chair where you would normally be sat quite straight - you can already tell that something is wrong
-- Implies whatever happened has just only very recently happened.
+- Implies whatever happened has only very recently happened.

 As you come closer you note that his skin is a worrying colour and his upper dentures are protruding from his mouth.
 You look around as you approach.